mastectomy is surgery to remove a breast. Sometimes other tissues near the breast,

 After surgery, you’ll be taken to the recovery room and watched closely.
 Your

 recovery process will depend on the type of mastectomy and the type of anesthesia

 used.
-Once your blood pressure, pulse, and breathing are stable and you are alert,
+Once your blood pressure, pulse, and breathing are stable and you are awake,

 You’ll likely stay in the hospital for a day or so after your mastectomy.
 This will

-depend on the extent of your surgery and if you had breast reconstruction
+depend on the extent of your surgery and if you had breast reconstruction done.

 You’ll also be taught how to take care of the drainage tubes.
-They should be taken
+They’re often taken

-out after about 2 weeks at the first follow-up exam.
+after about 2 weeks or at the first follow-up exam.

 The amount of pain you have will vary.
 It depends on the amount and location of